Center-preserving irreducible representations of finite groups: Introduction

 Let now $H$ be a subgroup of $G$.
 We say that $\sigma$ is \emphb{center-preserving on $H$} if

 In particular, $\sigma$ is center-preserving on $G$ if and only if it is center-preserving.
-In that case, it is center-preserving on every subgroup. \end{defn}
+In that case, $\sigma$ is center-preserving on every subgroup. \end{defn}

 Of course, any injective homomorphism from $G$ is center-preserving, and by definition any center-preserving homomorphism has a central kernel.
 However, a homomorphism with central kernel need not be center-preserving, and a center-preserving homomorphism need not be injective.
-Moreover, a homomorphism $\sigma \colon G \to L$ whose restriction to $H$ is faithful, need not be center-preserving on $H$.
+Moreover, a homomorphism $\sigma \colon G \to L$ whose restriction to $H$ is faithful, need not be center-preserving on $H$ (unless $H$ is normal, see \Cref{rem:centerpreservingnormalsubgroup}).

 The following conventions will be in effect throughout the entire paper.

 \textbf{Notation.} Throughout, $G$ denotes a finite group and $\Fi$ is a field of cross-characteristic, that is, the characteristic of $\Fi$ does not divide the order of $G$.
 A finite-dimensional, linear representation over $\Fi$ of an arbitrary group $\mathscr G$ will simply be called a representation of $\mathscr G$.
 The center of $\mathscr G$ is denoted $\rZ(\mathscr G)$, and given a representation $\sigma$ of $\mathscr G$, we denote its center by $\rZ(\sigma)$.
 As defined above, $\rZ(\sigma)$ is the preimage under $\sigma$ of the center of $\sigma(\mathscr G)$.\footnote{ In view of Schur's lemma, when $\sigma$ is an irreducible representation of $G$ and $\Fi$ contains all $|G|$\textsuperscript{th} roots of unity, $\rZ(\sigma)$ is characterized as the normal subgroup of $G$ consisting of those $g \in G$ such that $\sigma(g)$ is a scalar operator.
 In this case, it coincides with the \emph{quasikernel} (or \emph{projective kernel}) of $\sigma$, that is, the kernel of the projectivization of $\sigma$. }